efoken/efoken.github.io/README.md

 yarn build --report
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For a detailed explanation on how things work, check out the [React docs](https://reactjs.org/docs/getting-started.html).